What Do We Offer Students in Grades 3-4?

 - Social Studies that actively explores Maine’s geography, history, and economy in Year One; and landforms, United States geography, and our 50 states in Year Two.

-- Music literacy in rhythm, melody, ear training, composition, and movement in an active, fun, and creative context.
+- Music: American Music; literacy in rhythm, melody, ear training, composition, and movement in an active, fun, and creative context.

 - Physical Education and Health promoting enjoyment of movement and habits for healthy lifestyle; outdoor running and fitness, sportsmanship, ball skills, game strategy and teamwork, coordination and balance.

 - BodyMindSpirit: centering exercises; self-knowledge and self-expression: healthy relationships; conflict resolution.